k98kurz/micropycelium/Packager_spec.md

 `receive_` callback must accept the Interface as its sole argument.
 The `send_` and `broadcast_` callbacks must accept a Datagram as their sole argument.

+## InterAppInterface

+A logical loopback Interface is provided so that apps can communicate with each other locally.
+It is not excluded from Packager operations, but it will not be used by `Packager.send` without first adding the local node as its own peer:
+`Packager.add_peer(Packager.node_id, InterAppInterface, b'mac')`; calling `Packager.send(Packager.node_id, app_id, blob)` would then use the InterAppInterface to logically transmit the Package to the Application.
+It is more efficient to use `Packager.deliver` for local inter-App communication, but this Interface is left as an option.
+Any Package send with `Packager.broadcast` will loopback and be received by the local Application.

+To enable this broadcast loopback functionality, execute `Packager.add_interface(InterAppInterface)`.
+The intended use case is testing Applications during development.

 # Packet Protocol